 “I want to think again of dangerous and noble things.
 I want to be light and frolicsome.
 I want to be improbable beautiful and afraid of nothing, as though I had wings.” ― Mary Oliver

-Oliver quotes for writers
+Mary Oliver quotes for writers

 What people may not know is that Mary Oliver also wrote books for writers who wanted to be poets.
 In fact, she wrote A Poetry Handbook.
-The following are a quotes that inspire and offer her advice for creatives, including writers and poets.
+The following are quotes that inspire hope and offer her advice for creatives, including writers and poets.

 “The most regretful people on earth are those who felt the call to creative work, who felt their own creative power restive and uprising, and gave to it neither power nor time.” ― Mary Oliver